arthurvidal91/pandoc_resume/resume.md

 ----

 >  Software developer who helps to deliver good and cleaned software.
 >  Also a Java specialist with good groud of EJB, JPA and JSF.
->  Starting digging into python, django, flask and react.
+>  Starting studying python, django, flask and react.

 ----